-7.4.X7 SupportedLearningTechnology <<dataType>>
+7.4.X7 LearningTechnology <<dataType>>

 7.4.X7.1 Definition

-This dataType represents the supported learning technologies of the ML training function for ML model training.
+This dataType represents the detailed information of the learning technologies to be used in MLModel, MLTrainingFunction and MLTrainingRequest IOC.

-The SupportedLearningTechnology contains the following attributes:
+The LearningTechnology contains the following attributes:

-learningTechnologyName indicates learning technologies including the name of Reinforcement Learning, Federated Learning and Distributed training which can be supported by the ML training function. supportedInferenceNameList indicates the type of inference function that the learning technologies can be applied.
+learningTechnologyName indicates learning technologies including the name of Initial Training, Pre-specialized Training, Fine-tuning, Reinforcement Learning, Federated Learning and Distributed training which can be supported by the ML training function and ML Model.
+In MLTrainingRequest, the learningTechnologyName is used for the MLT MnS consumer to indicate which technology is requested to be used during the ML model training process.

+supportedInferenceNameList indicates the type of inference function that the learning technologies can be applied.

 7.4.X7.2 Attributes

-The SupportedLearningTechnology includes the following attributes:
+The LearningTechnology includes the following attributes: